evandaytontpa/emailapp/README.md

 ### Coming Soon:

 - 🧠 **Smart Style Recognition**
-  Automatically detect bold, italic, underline, and link styles when pasting stylized text (e.g. from ChatGPT or Google Docs).
+  Automatically detect bold, italic, underline, and link styles when pasting stylized text (e.g. from ChatGPT or Google Docs)

 - 🅰️ **Text-Only Sections**
   Add clean, formatted title and paragraph sections without any image or button.
-Great for intros or updates.
+Great for intros or updates

 - ✋ **Drag & Move Email Blocks**
-  Visually reorder graphic/button/text sections with a simple drag-and-drop UI.
+  Visually reorder graphic/button/text sections with a simple drag-and-drop UI

 - 🌈 **Emoji Support**
-  Native rendering for emojis in headlines and body text — no more manual PNG workarounds.
+  Native rendering for emojis in headlines and body text — no more manual PNG workarounds

 - 🅱️ **Font Weight Options**
-  Select from Proxima Nova weights like Bold, Black, Semibold, etc., or auto-detect them from pasted text.
+  Select from Proxima Nova weights like Bold, Black, Semibold, etc., or auto-detect them from pasted text

 - 📄 **One-Click Duplicate Sections**
-  Instantly clone graphic/button blocks with links, instead of rebuilding them manually.
+  Instantly clone graphic/button blocks with links, instead of rebuilding them manually

 - 🔍 **Template Search & Filtering**
-  Add search or tag-based sorting to quickly find templates by type, date, or use-case.
+  Add search or tag-based sorting to quickly find templates by type, date, or use-case

 - 🧾 **Saved Snippets**
-  Create reusable callouts, disclaimers, RSVP text, and reuse them anywhere with one click.
+  Create reusable callouts, disclaimers, RSVP text, and reuse them anywhere with one click

 ---

 Want something added?
-DM Evan or drop a note in the #email-dev Slack channel.
+DM Evan or drop a note in the `#email-dev` Slack channel.

 ---

 ## 💻 Requirements

 - macOS 12 or later (Intel or Apple Silicon)
-- No terminal, no installer — just unzip and open
+- No terminal, no installer — just open the DMG and run the app

 ---